Tenofovir Disoproxil FumarateBrand Name: Viread Other Names: TDF, tenofovir DF Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 Tenofovir disoproxil fumarate (tenofovir DF) can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in your blood) and severe liver problems.
+These include a buildup ofin the blood ( ), severe problems, and new or worsening kidney problems, including kidney failure.

 While taking tenofovir DF, it is important to keep all of your appointments with your health care provider.